pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

     - if not 0, the form is not submitted and the errors are displayed.

   - this is a DEMO project only, the submit action of the form simply resets the form.
-    - other best-practice stuff that should be part of the actual form code
-    - there is no back-end server that receives submission
+    - other best-practice stuff that should be part of the actual form code, there is no back-end server that receives submission
     - this is just a demo

 # Form Interaction